 2. Supports deep hydration

 Our body needs deep hydration for the well functioning of organs and keeps the pH level balanced.
-Chia seeds are an excellent food which improves hydration at all tissue levels.
+Chia seeds are an excellent food that improves hydration at all tissue levels.

 From an Ayurvedic perspective, Chia reduces Vata (the air and space element).
 Optimizes pitta (the fire element).
 Nourishes Kapha (the water and earth elements).
 These seeds are also sattvic, or pure, in nature.

-Chia seeds are 40% fibre by weight.
-This makes them one of the best sources of fibre in the world.
+Chia seeds are 40% fiber by weight.
+This makes them one of the best sources of fiber in the world.
 Fibre is extremely essential to control blood sugar and blood lipids.
-They are also beneficial in the treatment of diabetes, obesity and heart disease.
+They are also beneficial in the treatment of diabetes, obesity, and heart disease.